source-br/Darkerplusplus/README.md

 ### Installation:

-- Run the UltraUX.exe that comes with the zip file.
+1. Run the UltraUX.exe that comes with the zip file.
-- After installing UltraUX and restarting your computer, run the installer and follow the on-screen instructions.
+2. After installing UltraUX and restarting your computer, run the installer and follow the on-screen instructions.
+3. Select the games where you have Hammer++ installed.
+The program will autodetect it, but if it doesn't find it, you can manually select the root folder of the game, for example, Gmod: C:\Program Files (x86)\Steam\steamapps\common\GarrysMod.
+4. After that, complete the installation, and you're done!

 [Download](https://github.com/TeamSourceBR/Darkerplusplus/releases)

+### Fixes for possible issues:

+1. If your Hammer theme is still white, go to settings > personalization > themes > Darker++.
+2. If your Windows taskbar is not dark, go to settings > personalization > colors > title bars and window borders.

+If you need support or want to provide feedback, join our Discord

 ##
+> [!NOTE]
+> - The way Darker works can cause Windows updates to break the theme.
+This happens because Windows breaks UltraUXThemePatcher during updates.
+To fix it, simply reinstall UltraUXThemePatcher, restart your computer, then go to "Settings > Personalization > Themes > Darker++" and reapply the theme.

 > [!WARNING]
 > - Make sure to back up your files before using Darker++, especially your Hammer++ settings.
 We are not responsible for any data loss.